 When the existing palette of rules is not sufficient for identifying city objects of interest, Pyliburo provides the building blocks, a modelling kernel and a CityGML writer, for creating new rules.
 For example, one can identify LOD1 road networks by modelling roads as shells instead of edges.
 In this scenario, one can model the roads as open shells that are contained within a terrain shell and not containing other objects.
-This only requires the designers to implement a new template rule to identify LOD1 roads. while reusing the IsShellClosed False.
-IsShellInBoundary True, ShellBoundaryContains and False analysis rules to identify the shells as roads.
+This only requires the designers to implement a new template rule to identify LOD1 while roads. reusing the IsShellClosed False.
+IsShellInBoundary = True, ShellBoundaryContains and False analysis rules to identify the shells as roads.

 Similarly, for identifying other transportation infrastructures such as tunnels and bridges, designers will have to decide the modelling procedure for such infrastructures.
 Tunnels can be modelled as closed shells that are below the terrain and bridges as closed shells that are floating above the terrain.
 This will require the designer to implement a new set of analysis rules and template rules.
 First of all, designers have to implement two analysis rules; IsShellUnder and IsShellFloating.
 To implement IsShellUnder, project the shell upwards; if it hits another shell, it means the projected shell is placed under another shell.
-Similarly for IsShellFloating, project the shell downwards; if it hits another shell and has a distance from the shell, it means the projected shell is floating above another shell.
+Similarly for IsShellFloating, project the shell downwards; if it hits another shell.
 Then append these analysis rules to the template rules: IsShellClosed = True and IsShellUnder = True for identifying tunnels and IsShellClosed = True and IsShellFloating = True for identifying bridges.